Dow Gold Ratio: How Does Gold Compare to Shares For the Past 100 Years? Where to From Here in 2024?

 See in the 200 year chart above, how the ratio touched the dark green line in the middle of the light green trading range (refer to the blue circles).
 In 1976 the ratio also touched this dark green line before then resuming its downtrend back close to 1.

 Following the share market crash, early in the Covid-19 panic in 2020, shares actually bounced back.
-As a result, the ratio is got back close to 22.5.
+As a result, the ratio got back close to 22.5.
 (Note: this isn’t shown on the 200 year charts above as they only go up until August 2020.
 See the chart below instead).

-Dow Gold Ratio Chart
+Dow Gold Ratio Chart 2005 to 2024

 See what gold products are available today: Buy Gold.